teleprint-me/py.gpt.prompt/docs/research/genesis.md

 plt.show()
 ```

-The graph reveals a linear relationship between the interval and the target
+While the graph might initially suggest a linear relationship between the
-amount, providing a foundation for drawing parallels between the two domains.
+interval and the target amount, it's crucial to clarify that this observation is
+a simplification.
+The equation for calculating the target amount implies a more
+complex, exponential relationship due to the power term
+(`pow(periodic_interest_rate, interval)`).

+This simplified interpretation arises from dealing exclusively with scalar
+values.
+We have deliberately avoided the complexities of vector spaces and
+sequence modeling inherent in advanced machine learning techniques at this stage
+of the discussion.

+Given that the frequency parameter plays a role in both financial modeling and
+potentially in machine learning—perhaps as a hyperparameter dictating how often
+a model is updated—elaborating on its role and significance would be beneficial
+in the final document.

 ### Aligning Financial Models with Machine Learning Terminologies

-Through the following terminology conversion, we align the financial model of
+We align the financial model of compound interest with machine learning context,
-compound interest with a machine learning context, unveiling shared patterns and
+elucidating shared patterns and structures through the following terminology
-structures:
+conversion:

 - The `principal_amount` remains constant.
 - The `interval` is the variable, representing the number of days.
-- The `growth_rate` is also consistent, as the `periodic_interest_rate` is fixed
+- The `growth_rate` is also constant, as the `periodic_interest_rate` is fixed
-  and the `interval` is utilized for daily compounding.
+  and the `interval` is utilized for regular compounding.

-Given the constancy of the principal amount and growth rate, the relationship
-between the interval and target amount is linear.
-Clarifications aside, we can
-now proceed with a proper review of our work, considering the accurate
-interpretation of the frequency parameter.
+However, it's essential to note that while these relationships appear
+straightforward, the exponential nature of compound interest suggests a more
+complex relationship.

 **Terminology Conversion: Aligning Financial Model with Machine Learning**